ideastorm/Benchmark/README.md

 * Method 3: Set up a Window buffer strategy, obtain a graphics context from the strategy, draw to that offscreen buffer, then flip to that buffer using the buffer strategy.

 ## Test System
-* Intel Core i3-3227U
+Intel Core i3-3227U<br/>
-* 6 GB RAM
+6 GB RAM<br/>
-* Intel HD Graphics 4000
+Intel HD Graphics 4000

 ## Results
-* 3 Buffers
+3 Buffers<br/>
-** Buffered Image Average FPS 218.88
+Buffered Image Average FPS 218.88<br/>
-** Volatile Image Average FPS 187.57
+Volatile Image Average FPS 187.57<br/>
-**  Direct Buffer Average FPS 190.25
+Direct Buffer Average FPS 190.25

-* 2 Buffers
+2 Buffers<br/>
-** Buffered Image Average FPS 221.64
+Buffered Image Average FPS 221.64<br/>
-** Volatile Image Average FPS 189.68
+Volatile Image Average FPS 189.68<br/>
-** Direct Buffer Average FPS 240.82
+Direct Buffer Average FPS 240.82

-* 1 Buffers
+1 Buffers<br/>
-** Buffered Image Average FPS 219.36
+Buffered Image Average FPS 219.36<br/>
-** Volatile Image Average FPS 190.13
+Volatile Image Average FPS 190.13<br/>
-**  Direct Buffer Average FPS 214.22
+Direct Buffer Average FPS 214.22

 ## Analysis
 The number of buffers used by the AWT window is clearly only of any use when using the buffer strategy method.
 Drawing to either a Buffered or Volatile image as your offscreen buffer bypasses the buffer strategy.